PEtab-dev/PEtab/doc/v2/documentation_data_format.rst

   Condition names are arbitrary strings to describe the given condition.
   They may be used for reporting or visualization.

+- ``targetId`` [NON_ESTIMATED_ENTITY_ID, REQUIRED]

+  The ID of the an entity that is to be changed when applying this condition.
+  This may an entity defined in the model, the parameter table, or the mapping table.
+The entity must be uniquely identifiable.
+Different restrictions apply depending on the ``valueType`` and type of the model.

+- ``valueType`` [STRING, REQUIRED]

+  How the target value is to be interpreted.
+Allowed values are:

+  - ``constant``: The target is fixed to the current value of ``targetValue``.
+    The entity must be static in time while the condition is active, e.g., a model parameter.

+  - ``initial``: The target is initialized to the value of ``targetValue``.
+    The entity must be dynamic and defined in terms of time-derivative information, e.g., a model species involved in some reaction or specified by an ordinary differential equation.

+  - ``rate``/``assignment``/``relativeRate``/``relativeAssignment``:

+    **TODO**

+    These are currently not supported, until a tool implements them.
+However, they are reserved to mean changes equivalent to setting a new SBML rateRule or assignmentRule for the entity. relative indicates relative changes to pre-existing rates or assignments. edit: These can only be applied to entities (inputId) that are already governed by these kinds of dynamics. i.e. rate can only apply to entities that already have a rate rule in the original model. assignment/relativeAssignment can only apply to entities that already have an assignment rule in the original model. relativeRate can only apply to entities that already have either a rate rule or reactions.

+- ``targetValue`` [MATH_EXPRESSION, REQUIRED]

+  The value that will be used to change the target.
+If a PEtab math expression involves time-dependent entities, then they represent their values at the simulation time when the condition is activated (or active, for time-varying value types like rate), as defined in the :ref:`experiments_table`.

+  **TODO**: clarify order of evaluation

 **TODO**
 - ``${modelEntityId}``